Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines.md

 weight: 3
 ---

+# Introduction

+DASH-IF publishes primarily three types of documents:

+* Completed Specifications and Guidelines: The documents below are stable and have undergone a community review.
+* Documents for community review: These documents are technically solid, but public is asked for comments in order to improve details.
+* Position and White Papers: These documents provide background and initial studies

 # Completed DASH-IF Interoperability Documents

 ## Disclaimer

 The documents below are stable and have undergone a community review.
 However, the DASH-IF welcomes feedback on these published documents, e.g, request for clarifications or bugs.
 For this purpose, please use the Github bug tracker cited along with the documents.

 ## DASH-IF Interoperability Points and Extensions